naver/ngrinder/README.md

 To get started,
  * Checkout http://www.cubrid.org/wiki_ngrinder/entry/user-guide !

-You can find out what nGrinder looks like with screenshot.
+You can find out what nGrinder looks like with screen-shot.
  * http://www.cubrid.org/wiki_ngrinder/entry/screen-shot

 Do you really want to use nGrinder?
 Check out our demo instance.